Ohio

 Student Funding

-The maximum voucher value is $6,165 for students in grades K–8 and $8,407 for high school students.
-Schools must accept vouchers from K–8 recipients with a household income no greater than 200 percent of the federal poverty level as full tuition payment.
-Parents whose household income is more than the 200 percent threshold or whose student is in high school may pay the remaining tuition or provide in-kind services of the remaining tuition.
+Scholarships under this program are capped at either the applicable tuition amount or a statutory maximum, whichever is less.
+For 2024–2025, the maximum scholarship is $6,166 for grades K–8 or $8,408 for grades 9–12.
+The Ohio Department of Education and Workforce awards scholarships from appropriations that fund all school districts, community schools, STEM schools, and scholarships based on their respective formulas or caps.
+Schools must accept vouchers from K–8 recipients with a household income no greater than 200% of the Federal Poverty Level as full tuition payment.
+Parents whose household income is more than the 200% threshold or whose student is in high school may pay the remaining tuition or provide in-kind services for the remaining tuition.
+Any qualifying Cleveland K–12 student that wishes to participate may receive funding.

 Student Eligibility